danielmackay/dotnet-domain-driven-design/README.md

 ### DomainService interfaces will need to exist in Domain

 Sometimes entities will need to leverage a service to perform a behavior.
 In these scenarios, we will need a DomainService interface in the Domain project, and implementation in the Application or Infrastructure project.

+### Object Construction Constraints

+- Objects must be constructed with a factory pattern so that domain events can be raised upon explicit creation, but NOT raised when EF fetches entities from the DB.
+- Properties need to be passed to constructors to ensure they are in a valid state on object creation.
+Can't use `required init` properties as they then become unmodifiable.
+- EF does not allow owned entities to be passed to constructors, so these MUST be set via factory methods.

 ## Thoughts